eden0214/streaming-04-multiple-consumers/README.md

 Follow the tutorial.
 Add multiple tasks (e.g. First message, Second message, etc.)
 How are tasks distributed?
+The tasks alternate:  Since I sent consecutive numbers, the the consumers alternated and received either odd or even, but not both.
 Monitor the windows with at least two workers.
 Which worker gets which tasks?
+The first worker I opened received the first and third tasks.

 ## Reference